ddsol/superStack/README.md

 //To select only continuable traces:
 Error.traceKind='continuable';

 //You can clean error traces of internal API calls.
-Of course, only do this with well tested code where the traces no longer shows relevant information.
+Of course, only do
+//this with well tested code where the traces no longer show relevant information.
-//The parameter is an array, and you can remove items with stackArray.slice(index,count); You cannot return a new array (only in-place changes). wrapCb.clean=function(stackArray){
+//The parameter is an array, and you can remove items with
+//stackArray.slice(index,count);
+//You cannot return a new array (only in-place changes).

+wrapCb.clean=function(stackArray){
   for (var i=stackArray.length-1;i>=0;i--){ //Make sure to go backwards: We're deleting items.
     if (/mylib.js/.exec(stackArray[i])) stackArray.slice(i,1);